Want to borrow $2,000 or less? Check your

 This information will help the credit provider work out if you

-will be able to meet the repayments of the loan you are applying
+will be able to meet the repayments of the quick loan.

-The number of documents a lender asks you for will depend on
+The number and type of documents a lender asks you for may

 history and the information contained in your bank statements.

 Important: MoneySmart does not lend money

 ASIC's MoneySmart website does not lend money or arrange cash

 loans but is happy to answer your questions about loans and money.

 What will the loan cost?

 The fees and charges on payday lending are